Upload new images. The image library for this site will open in a new window.

 PSP PhD student LaMar R. Gayles Jr. showing a piece by African American mid century modernist jeweler Bob Jefferson who worked in the Bay Area of California.
 There have been questions around the identity of the pendant’s gemstone components and how the metal areas are showcase signs of oxidation.
 The student is showing the piece to professor Dr. Jocelyn Alacantara-Garcia from one of the graduate-level art conservation science analytical courses as he prepares the piece for X-Ray Fluorescence analysis in order to aid in identifying elements that exist throughout the metal of the piece.

-PSP PhD first year student LaMar R. Gayles Jr. analyzing a piece of stained glass created by Chicago area African-American artist Quinton Foreman and was created in the 1980s.
+PSP PhD student LaMar R. Gayles Jr. analyzing a piece of stained glass created by Chicago area African-American artist Quinton Foreman and was created in the 1980s.
 In the image Gayles is analyzing the piece while completing a condition report and then rehousing the object in more appropriate storage.